matthias-reis/carda-gatsby/content/articles/2021/10/what-should-we-do-now-1.md

 > "Dear Anne, before we unveil our brand new recordings this autumn, we have a surprise for our fans: Here's our version of Pink Floyd's 'What Shall We Do Now?'"

-That founder Grégoire wrote to me.
+Thot founder Grégoire wrote to me.
 Listening to the song left me speechless.
 The Thot version of the track is quite different from Pink Floyd's original and just as outstanding.

 ## "What Shall We Do Now"  – 4:20 worth listening